Bridge Pattern in Java: Decouple Abstraction from Implementation

 The item's glow fades.

-• You want to avoid a permanent binding between an abstraction and its implementation.
-This might be the case, for example, when the implementation must be selected or switched at run-time.
+- You need to avoid a permanent binding between an abstraction and its implementation, such as when the implementation must be chosen or switched at runtime.

-• Changes in the implementation of an abstraction should have no impact on clients; that is, their code should not have to be recompiled.
+- Changes to the implementation of an abstraction should not affect clients, meaning their code should not require recompilation.

-• You want to share an implementation among multiple objects (perhaps using reference counting), and this fact should be hidden from the client.
-A simple example is Coplien's String class, in which multiple objects can share the same string representation.
+- You want to share an implementation among multiple objects, potentially using reference counting, while keeping this detail hidden from the client, as exemplified by Coplien's String class, where multiple objects can share the same string representation.

 Benefits: